codedventuresptyltd/foundry/docs/touchpoint/index.md

 ---

 # Touchpoint Overview
-**Tagline:** Dynamic ordering experiences for trade and industry.
+**Tagline:** Dynamic ordering experiences

 ## What It Is

-Touchpoint is a modern UI framework for building B2B commerce experiences.
-It provides both customer-facing storefronts and admin management interfaces built on a shared component architecture.
+Touchpoint is a modern UI framework for building complex and multi-mode commerce experiences.
+It provides customer-facing storefronts, built on a shared component architecture and code-based extension framework.

 The framework uses a slot-based design where UI components dynamically adapt to context (product type, user role, tenant configuration).
 This allows a single codebase to power vastly different experiences across industries and use cases.